 If you are looking to learn about statistics, but are reluctant to do so, this is the course for you.
 It provides an excellent introductory solid basis for all other training courses.

-- This course covers the fundamental principles and concepts in statistics
+- This course covers the fundamental principles and concepts in statistics for engineering applications.

 - Classical and more recent exploratory data analysis techniques to efficiently visualise and summarise data are presented.

 - The various uses of these methods such as outlier detection will be presented.

 - Real-life engineering examples are used to illustrate the principles underlying statistical testing and decision-making in the presence of uncertainty/variation.

 - Statistical hypothesis testing, risks involved when using a statistical test “alpha & beta”, p-values, confidence intervals & statistical significance are discussed.

 - The principle underlying sample size and power determination will be outlined.